-A reader trying to help her son find student loans to cover the remaining cost of school sent us the following email:
+A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 My son has taken out subsidized and unsubsidized federal loans, and he has much in scholarship and grant money.
 He still needs about 14K for the school year.
 I have excellent credit but want him to have skin in the game and so I am trying to help him to find the best loan.
 I’ve about given up and had thought to simply take out a loan at great interest.